hu9o-nicolas/LEModeler/README.md

 #
 ## Procedure
+First, unzip *Sections.zip* to get the "Sections" folder within the main folder.
+It must be named "Sections" such that its directory is "C:\Users\YourUserName\path\to\MDLRfoil\Sections\airfoil_example.dat".
+It contains a list of foil cross-sections (see [Cross-sections](#cross-sections)).

 The procedure for modeling and exporting a foil is the following:
 - 0. Configure *run.bat* (see the dedicated section [Configuration](#configuration)),
 - 1. Define the input parameters (see the dedicated section [Input parameters](#input-parameters)),
 - 2. Launch the modeling tool by double-clicking on *run.bat* (once configurated, see step 0.),
 - 3. The exported parts of the modeled foil are available in the "Exports" folder (see the dedicated section [Export](#export)).

 In step 2., *run.bat* launches Rhino and runs *main.py* which, in turns, instantiates a foil whose components are defined by the user in *input_parameters.txt*.
+If desired, the user can decide to run *main.py* directly from Rhino by following the procedure below:
+- 2.1.
+Open Rhino manually,
+- 2.2.
+Type *RunPythonScript* in the command prompt,
+- 2.3.
+Fetch *main.py* and open it.

 Once modeled, each part represented by its corresponding polysurface is exported to the format(s) defined by the user in *input_parameters.txt*.
 Finally, Rhino is closed automatically if set up by the user (see the dedicated section [Input parameters](#input-parameters)).